iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: iPEAR Dynamics

 In the subsequent convergence evaluation stage, TCI further computes the change in similarity differences, denoted as $\Delta s$, between the two most recent iterations within $W_l$, which is defined as follows:

-If $\Delta s$ falls below the predefined convergence threshold $\delta_c$, the deformation field at the $k$th iteration is deemed converged, the iteration terminates, and the deformation field $\phi_l$ is passed to the $(l-1)$th layer as input (see Figure~\ref{fig:2}).
+If $\Delta s$ falls below the predefined convergence threshold $\delta_c$, the deformation field at the $k$th iteration is deemed converged, the iteration terminates and the deformation field $\varphi_l$ is passed to the $(l-1)$th layer as input (see Figure~\ref{fig:2}).
 Otherwise, additional iterations continue at the $l$th layer.
-Following \cite{b24}, TIC also leverages a predefined maximum number of iterations $k_{max}$ to avoid rare non-convergence situations.
-The pseudocode of TCI is presented in Algorithm~\ref{alg}.
+Following \cite{b24}, TCI also leverages a predefined maximum number of iterations $k_{max}$ to avoid rare non-convergence situations.
+The pseudocode of the overall registration process is presented in Algorithm~\ref{alg}.

-Notably, our TCI fundamentally differs from IIRP’s single‑stage method \cite{b24}, which performs only one similarity check between two consecutive registrations.
-Such a single-stage check, constrained by the stochastic nature of convergence, may lead to premature termination.
-In contrast, TCI introduces a two-stage evaluation strategy.
-Owing to the additional stability check, TCI makes more informed iteration‑stopping decisions while maintaining comparable inference time (see Table~\ref{tab:6}).
-In addition, because IIRP’s decoder comprises multiple residual blocks, applying a single‑stage strategy during training is highly memory‑intensive; consequently, IIRP activates this strategy during inference only.
-By contrast, TCIP’s lightweight FERM decoding layer enables the integration of TCI for both training and inference.
-This joint optimization of the network and iteration controller from the commencement of training enhances registration performance without prolonging the computation significantly (see Tables~\ref{tab:1} and ~\ref{tab:flare}).
+Notably, our TCI fundamentally differs from IIRP’s single‑stage method \cite{b24}, which performs only one similarity check between two consecutive registrations and may prematurely terminate due to stochastic convergence.
+TCI adopts a two-stage evaluation with an additional stability check, enabling more informed stopping decisions while maintaining comparable inference time (see Table~\ref{tab:6}).